Pat Tillman: Aftermath

-Aftermath and legacy

 Questions surrounding Tillman's death

 Tribute to Cpl Tillman at the National Infantry Museum in Columbus, Georgia.
 The plaque that was initially displayed inaccurately stated Tillman was in an enemy ambush.
 The plaque has since been corrected to accurately reflect the circumstances surrounding Corporal Tillman's death.

 A report described in The Washington Post on May 4, 2005, prepared at the request of Tillman's family by Brigadier General Gary M. Jones, revealed that in the days immediately following Tillman's death, Army investigators were aware that Tillman had been killed by friendly fire, shot three times in the head at less than 10 yards away, according to Army doctors.
 Jones reported that senior Army commanders, including General John Abizaid, knew of this fact within days of the shooting, but nevertheless approved the awarding of the Silver Star, Purple Heart, and a posthumous promotion to the rank of Corporal.

 Lieutenant General Stanley McChrystal approved the Silver Star citation on April 28, 2004, which gave a detailed account of Tillman's death including the phrase "in the line of devastating enemy fire," but the next day he sent a P4 confidential memo warning senior government members that Tillman might actually have been killed by friendly fire.
-Senior commanders within the U.S. Central Command, including former Commander of the United States Central Command (CENTCOM) General John Abizaid, were notified by the P4 memo, which described Tillman's "highly possible" fratricide, four days before Tillman's nationally televised memorial service during which he was lauded as a war hero for dying while engaging the enemy.
+Senior commanders within the U.S. Central Command, including former Commander of the United States Central Command (CENTCOM) General John Abizaid, were notified by the P4 memo, which described Tillman's "highly possible" friendly fire, four days before Tillman's nationally televised memorial service during which he was lauded as a war hero for dying while engaging the enemy.

-Jones reported that members of Tillman's unit burned his body armor and uniform in an apparent attempt to hide the fact that he was killed by friendly fire.
+Jones reported that members of Tillman's unit burned his body armor and uniform in an apparent attempt to hide that he was killed by friendly fire.
 His notebook, in which, according to author Jon Krakauer, Tillman had recorded some of his thoughts on Afghanistan, was also burned, "a blatant violation of protocol."
-Several soldiers were punished for their actions by being removed from the United States Army Rangers.
+Several soldiers were punished by being removed from the United States Army Rangers.
 Jones believed that Tillman should retain his medals and promotion, since, according to Jones, he intended to engage the enemy and behaved heroically.